Divers Caution - Lk. Minnewanka Poor Vis

 BANFF PARKS REGULATIONS: Remember Scuba is only allowed in Two Jack Lake and Lake Minnewanka.
 Closed to scuba in Johnson Lk, Lake Louise, etc. Scuba Diving permit requests accepted & usually approved for scuba in Emerald Lake in Yoho Park nearby.

 AUC's Safety Marker or Dive Flag Buoys - AUC's "Safety Marker Buoys" in Lake Minnie are installed every spring & removed in fall by AUC VOLUNTEERS to help keep boaters away from the submerged 1912 Dam site & the "Bridge Pilings" Dive Site in Lake Minnewanka near the causeway.
 This has greatly increased safety of divers from boaters in this area.
-Spring 2020: delay in deploying these markers buoys due to poor visibility.

 See the AUC's Alberta Dive Guide for further descriptions of these dive sites in Banff.